Home & Foundation Inspection Services

 An inspector will come out to your home to inspect the interior and exterior of your home and the foundation for evidence of damage, shifts, and more.
 It’s important to note, an inspection does not include repairs.
 The inspection is to determine if there is damage and the steps that should be taken to make repairs.
 Another important note is that, not just anyone can perform foundation inspection services.

-All inspectors and contractors with Solid Rock Foundation Repair are qualified to perform foundation inspection service in Burleson and Fort Worth, TX.
+All inspectors and contractors with Solid Rock Foundation Repair are qualified to perform foundation inspection service in Dallas-Fort Worth Area, TX.

 Home Inspection Foundation Issues